Guardian ad Litem Explained

 Why Did Idaho Make This Change?

-Now, courts can appoint a GAL in divorce cases when it’s clear the child needs extra support.
-This can happen when:
+Now, courts can appoint a GAL in divorce cases when it appears the child needs extra support or a neutral, child-focused voice.

 - One parent is accused of alienating the child